MasteraSnackin/SustainBuildinsights/README.md

 ### Mapbox Static Images API

 The `src/components/property-insights/map-location.tsx` component uses the Mapbox Static Images API to display a map for the given postcode.
+- An access token (`NEXT_PUBLIC_MAPBOX_ACCESS_TOKEN`) must be provided in `.env.local`.
+- Optionally, a custom map style ID (`NEXT_PUBLIC_MAPBOX_STYLE_ID`) from [Mapbox Studio](https://www.mapbox.com/mapbox-studio) can be specified in `.env.local`.
+If not provided, it defaults to `mapbox/streets-v12`.
-An access token (`NEXT_PUBLIC_MAPBOX_ACCESS_TOKEN`) must be provided in `.env.local`.
-If the token is missing or invalid, a placeholder image is shown.
+If the access token is missing or invalid, a placeholder image is shown.

 ## Contributing